 Use PayPal to pay with these credit cards (PayPal account not necessary).
 PayPal is "fast, free and secure" and allows payment by credit card or electronic withdrawal from a bank account.
 Checks (in U.S. dollars, drawn on a U.S. bank) or money orders (domestic only) made payable to the TAT Foundation are also accepted if received by the registration deadline.

 Note: If cost is a serious issue that will make or break your attendance, please let us know.
 We do not want someone to refrain from attending for reasons of cost.

 * The TAT Foundation hosts four public events each year.
 Registration fees vary depending on the event location.
 Because we are an all-volunteer organization, please allow up to 5 business days before receiving confirmation of your payment.
 See our membership overview or email if you have questions about registration fees.

-Meals are potluck style for Saturday and Sunday continental breakfasts, Saturday and Sunday lunches, and Saturday dinner.
-As a good rule-of-thumb, we ask that each event participant bring enough food to feed 8 people (about $10).
+Saturday lunch and dinner are provided.
+Continental breakfasts are potluck style for Saturday and Sunday.
+As a good rule-of-thumb, we ask that each TAT member bring enough breakfast food to feed 8 people.
+All meals are included for non-members.
 Sorry, we cannot reduce fees for those who prefer to bring their own food.
 TAT will provide coffee and tea.

 For those who register using the alternative (off-site) lodging option, the following overnight accommodations are located near Penn Scenic View: